rackerlabs/docs-style-guide/style-guide/screenshots/screenshot-guidelines.rst

 -  **Titles:** Titles are not required, especially for screenshots in procedures and tutorials.
 If you want to add a title to a screenshot for clarity, follow the guidelines in :ref:`titles-and-headings`.
+-  **Personal or private details**: Make sure to mask, modify, or remove any personal identifiers, passwords, logins, or other information that could compromise security.
+-  **\<alt\> property**: Use the \<alt\> property to briefly describe the screenshot for visually-impaired readers.
+The following list provides some guidance:

+      -  For decorative images: leave alt-text blank.
+      -  For images with text: use the text in the image.
+      -  For charts and graphs: summarize the trend or take-away point.
+      -  For other images: What does the image represent or add to the document?